 3.2 Under the asset sale of a business, or part of a business, or where there is an outsourcing or ‘bringing in-house’ initiative, assigned employees transfer on the same terms and conditions of employment they enjoyed before the transfer, save for a limited number of exceptions.
 The new employer is required to step into the shoes of the old employer.
 Both sides of the asset sale/outsourcing or bringing in- house initiative are required to inform and, where appropriate, consult with their employees before the transfer.

-Have a browse over our guide to the how long it takes to sell a business.
+For further information have a browse over our guide how long it takes to sell a business.